parteeksingh24/kubernetes-query-agent/README.md

 ### How It Works

 The Query Agent follows a three-step process, done in succession to process user queries:
-1. GPT-4o-mini performs **query classification** by determining the *query type* (one of 14 accepted queries) and *extracting parameters* related to that query type.
+1. GPT-4o-mini performs **query classification** by determining the *query type* (one of 14 accepted queries) and **extracts parameters** related to that query.
     - For example, if a user asks about the status of `example-pod`, the main extracted parameter would be `pod_name=example-pod`.
-    - The model helps determine the query type (*What is being asked?*) and the associated parameters for that query (*What information do I need to use to talk to the API?*).
-2. Using the query type and corresponding parameters, the application calls the applicable Kubernetes API function to retrieve the desired cluster information.
+2. Using the query type and corresponding parameters, the application calls the corresponding Kubernetes API function to retrieve the desired information.
-3. Finally, the application returns a *simplified* version of the API output for easier interpretability.
+3. Finally, the application returns a *simplified* version of the API output.
-    - For example, the step would simplify `my-deployment-56c598c8fc` to `my-deployment`, with hash suffixes removed.
+    - For example, this step would simplify `my-deployment-56c598c8fc` to `my-deployment`, with hash suffixes removed.

 As a result, the *Kubernetes Query Agent* performs **read-only** actions on the Kubernetes cluster.

 ## Features

-- **Query Classification**: The agent uses NLP to classify user queries into predefined types, such as "count_pods", "pod_status", "count_nodes", etc.
+- *Query Classification*: The agent uses NLP to classify user queries into predefined types, such as "count_pods", "pod_status", "count_nodes", etc.
-- **Kubernetes Integration**: The agent interacts with the Kubernetes API to fetch information about deployed resources, including pods, deployments, services, and nodes.
+- *Kubernetes Integration*: The agent interacts with the Kubernetes API to fetch information about deployed resources, including pods, deployments, services, and nodes.
-- **Error Handling**: The agent provides clear and informative error messages for various types of errors, including validation errors, Kubernetes API errors, and unexpected exceptions.
+- *Error Handling*: The agent provides clear error messages for various types of errors, including validation errors, Kubernetes API errors, and unexpected exceptions.
-- **Logging**: The agent logs important events, including incoming queries, classification results, and API responses, to the `agent.log` file for debugging and monitoring purposes.
+- *Logging*: The agent logs important events, including incoming queries, classification results, and API responses, to the `agent.log` file for debugging and monitoring purposes.

 ## Architecture

 ### Key Components

-1. **FastAPI Application** (`main.py`): The main entry point of the application, handling incoming HTTP requests and responses.
+1. FastAPI Application (`main.py`): The main entry point of the application, handling incoming HTTP requests and responses.
-2. **Query Classifier** (`utils.py`): Responsible for analyzing user queries and classifying them into predefined types using natural language processing.
+2. Query Classifier (`utils.py`): Responsible for analyzing user queries and classifying them into predefined types using natural language processing.
-3. **Kubernetes Client** (`clients.py`): Provides a wrapper around the Kubernetes Python client, allowing the agent to interact with the Kubernetes API.
+3. Kubernetes Client (`clients.py`): Provides a wrapper around the Kubernetes Python client, allowing the agent to interact with the Kubernetes API.
-4. **Query Handlers** (`handlers.py`): Implement the logic to fetch and process information from the Kubernetes cluster for each query type.
+4. Query Handlers (`handlers.py`): Implement the logic to fetch and process information from the Kubernetes cluster for each query type.
-5. **Utilities** (`utils.py`): Helper functions for tasks such as Kubernetes resource name simplification and returning Kubernetes cluster information.
+5. Utilities (`utils.py`): Helper functions for tasks such as Kubernetes resource name simplification and returning Kubernetes cluster information.

 ### Scope of Queries